pola88/nestjs-coupon-book-service/README.md

 ## TODO List

 - [ ] Fix [nestjs-simple-redis-lock](https://github.com/hanFengSan/nestjs-simple-redis-lock).
-I have an error that it seems from the package.
-[Issue](https://github.com/hanFengSan/nestjs-simple-redis-lock/issues/6)
+I have an error that appears to be from the package [Issue](https://github.com/hanFengSan/nestjs-simple-redis-lock/issues/6)
 - [ ] Remove some params on the user response, for example, password.
 I tried to use `class-transformer`but I got an error that it's supposed to be fixed
 - [ ] Add pagination to GET /coupons
 - [ ] Missing unit tests